NSO-developer/nso-gitbook/development/advanced-development/web-ui-development/README.md

 1. Log in.
 2. Initialize comet channel subscription.
 3. Commit a change to trigger a comet notification.
-4. Stop and cleanup the comet.
+4. Stop and clean up the comet.

 For a complete working example with a web UI, see the `webui-basic-example` NSO package in `${NCS_DIR}/examples.ncs/northbound-interfaces/webui`.
 This package demonstrates basic JSON-RPC API usage and can be run with `make demo`.